 Bring Healthy Snacks

-Beachside cafes and hot dog stands typically aren't known for their variety of nutritious options.
+The costs of beachside cafes and hot dog stands can add up.
 Save money and eat well by bringing snacks with you, such as the following:

 - Raw or dry-roasted nuts